s0net/c-js/README.md

 # compile-js
-A new NodeJs `preprocess` to make it more easy
+A new NodeJs `preprocess` to make it more easy and simple :)

 What you need to know:
 - All C-JS file end in .jsc